attackgoat/screen-13/examples/README.md

 src = 'cat.jpeg'
 ```

-Additionally you have added this file to the main project `.toml` file, `example.toml`.
+Additionally, you must have added this file to the main project `.toml` file, `example.toml`.
 Following the asset baking process you should now have an asset `.pak` file, `example.pak`.
 In code, the image would be loaded like so:

 ```rust
 let cat = gpu.load_bitmap(&mut pak, "cat");